 You can choose from several degree paths to become a communication specialist.
 Depending on your career goals and interests, you may pursue a more traditional degree like communication or public relations or go for something more specialized.

 According to O*NET OnLine, communication specialists and public relations specialist are comparable job titles.
-That said, the U.S. Bureau of Labor Statistics (BLS) reports that, as of May 2022, these specialists earned between $38,630 and $128,450 annually.
+That said, the U.S. Bureau of Labor Statistics (BLS) reports that, as of May 2023, these specialists earned between $38,570 and $126,220, with a median wage of $66,750.

 BLS projects this role is expected to grow by 6% from 2022 to 2032.
 This roughly translates to 25,800 job openings in this field each year.
 Communication is vital in many roles but especially in ones such as customer relations and community outreach.